-- 2.65 Provision of outdoor amenity space is a key component of residential development, and every home should have access to suitable private and/or communal amenity space as set out in the Mayor's Housing SPG.
-The fundamental design considerations for amenity space relate to its quality and usability; in flatted schemes this will generally be achieved through provision of a consolidated area of communal amenity space in addition to generously sized balconies.
-For the purposes of the Site Allocations Local Plan, the requirement for children's play space to Mayoral standards is included within reference to communal amenity space. - 2.66 Car-free development is defined as no parking provision on site and occupiers not being able to ability to obtain car parking permits, except for parking needed to meet the needs of disabled people. - 2.67 The delivery of site allocations will be monitored on an annual basis through the Authorities' Monitoring Report to assess progress on implementation, which will in turn assist with the future review of the Local Plan and related documents.
-This will be carried out alongside the housing trajectory and the requirement to demonstrate an adequate supply of land for housing to meet the Royal Borough's target, as set out in the London Plan and the Core Strategy. - 2.68 The full index of sites is presented in Figure 2.
+- 2.36 The delivery of site allocations will be monitored on an annual basis through the Authorities' Monitoring Report to assess progress on implementation, which will in turn assist with the future review of the Local Plan and related documents.
+This will be carried out alongside the housing trajectory and the requirement to demonstrate an adequate supply of land for housing to meet the Royal Borough's target, as set out in the London Plan and the Core Strategy. - 2.37 The full index of sites is presented in Figure 2.